nginxinc/nginx-loadbalancer-kubernetes/docs/NginxKubernetesLoadbalancer.md

 ## Abstract:

-Create a new K8s Controller, that will monitor specified k8s Service Endpoints, and then send API calls to an external NginxPlus server to manage Nginx Upstream server blocks.
+- Create a new K8s Controller, that will monitor specified k8s Service Endpoints, and then send API calls to an external NginxPlus server to manage Nginx Upstream server blocks.
-This is will synchronize the K8s Service Endpoint list, with the Nginx LB server's Upstream block server list.
+- This is will synchronize the K8s Service Endpoint list, with the Nginx LB server's Upstream block server list.
-The primary use case is for tracking the NodePort IP:Port definitions for the Nginx Ingress Controller's `nginx-ingress Service`.
+- The primary use case is for tracking the NodePort IP:Port definitions for the Nginx Ingress Controller's `nginx-ingress Service`.
-With the NginxPlus Server located external to the K8s cluster, this new controller LB function would provide an alternative TCP "Load Balancer Service" for On Premises k8s clusters, which do not have access to a Cloud providers "Service Type LoadBalancer".
+- With the NginxPlus Server located external to the K8s cluster, this new controller LB function would provide an alternative TCP "Load Balancer Service" for On Premises k8s clusters, which do not have access to a Cloud providers "Service Type LoadBalancer".

 <br/>

 ## Solution Description:

-When running a k8s Cluster On Premise, there is no equivalent to a Cloud Provider's Loadbalancer Service Type.
-This solution and new software is the TCP load balancer functional replacement.
+When running a k8s Cluster On Premises, there is no equivalent to a Cloud Provider's `Loadbalancer` Service Type.
+This solution and new controller software is the TCP load balancer functional replacement.

 When using a Cloud Provider's Loadbalancer Service Type, it provides 3 basic functions for External access to the k8s pods/services running inside the cluster: